michael-read/Akka-Content-Based-Router/README.md

 The configuration rules parser / loader is run when the router is first created and also when a change is detected in the configuration file.
 If there are no errors detected in the configuration, and all the referenced actors can be found in the cluster, only then are the new rules activated in the routing logic.
 An Akka timer is created to check, once a minute, for changes in the configuration file's signature.
 If a change is detected, and errors exist, the existing rules are kept in place and router operations continue as before.

-Akka's **resolveOne** method, which is used to resolve an actor via the actor's path (nodePath,) returns a **Future[ActorRef]**.
-Akka's **select** method, which is used to route messages, requires a concrete actor reference (non-Future).
-Since these two APIs are in conflict the actor references need to be resolved while loading the configuration instead of using a traditionally lazy pattern.
+Akka's **resolveOne** method which is used to resolve an actor via the actor's path (nodePath), returns a **Future[ActorRef]**.
+Akka's **select** method which is used to route messages, requires a concrete actor reference (non-Future).
+Since these two APIs are in conflict, the actor references need to be resolved while loading the configuration instead of using a traditionally lazy pattern.
+Additionally, we don't want to use a potential configuration that has errors.

-I always tell new Scala developers that they need learn how to break up long linear solutions into blocks of small solutions that can be run in parallel whenever possible.
-This is a perfect example of using Scala's Future to do things in parallel by resolving all the required actors all at once.
-I don't know if you can say that the following method “contains syntactic sugar” but it does contain sugar none the less.
+I always tell new Scala developers that they need to learn how to break up long linear solutions into blocks of small solutions that can be run in parallel whenever possible.
+This is a perfect example of using Scala's Future to do things in parallel by resolving the required actors all at once.
+I don't know if you can say that the following method “contains syntactic sugar” but it does contain sugar nonetheless.

 ```Scala
 /**